Hynes: Distribution

 Around 2011, there were 3320 bearers of the surname Hynes in Great Britain and 3605 in Ireland.
 In 1881, there were 717 bearers of the name in Great Britain, with higher frequencies in the north of England, especially Lancashire; Devon and Cornwall; and also central Scotland, especially Lanarkshire.

+Irish clan

+According to historians C. Thomas Cairney and John O'Hart, the O'Hynes clan were a chiefly family of the Uí Fiachrach Aidhne who were the southern branch of the Uí Fiachrach.
+Cairney states that the Uí Fiachrach were in turn a tribe of the Gaels, the fourth and final wave of Celtic settlement in Ireland which took place during the first century BC.
+Their seat was at Dunguaire Castle, County Galway.